JayaKaviya/web-dev-journey/README.md

 # web-dev-journey
- A personal learning repository for mastering HTML, CSS, and JavaScript.
+ 🚀A personal learning repository for mastering HTML, CSS, and JavaScript.
 This space contains structured notes, practice projects, and hands-on exercises to improve web development skills.